haniffalab/webatlas-pipeline/README.md

 `h5ad` is the path to the h5ad file

+`spaceranger` is the path to the spaceranger output directory

 `image_type` specifies whether the image at `image_path` is type `raw` or `label`

 `title` is the project/experiment title which can have multiple datasets